funidata/fudis/ngx-fudis/README.md

 ## Development server

+First run `ng build ngx-fudis --watch`.
+This will rebuild the library on every file change.

-Run `ng serve` for a dev server.
+Run `ng serve` in another terminal for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding